Olha/meteor-imports-webpack-plugin-examples/es2015-meteor1.3-react/README.md

 # ES2015 with Meteor 1.3 example

-Example using ES2015 transpiled with Babel and Meteor 1.3.
+Example using ES2015 transpiled with Babel, Meteor 1.3 and React with HMR.

 ----